-Strictly speaking, the term "Jew" applies to the descendants of Judah, who was the fourth child born to Leah and Jacob.
-Judah means "praise" in Hebrew (Genesis 29:35).
-Judah is the first person that can be considered Jewish.
+Strictly speaking, the term Jew applies to the descendants of the Israelite tribe of Judah.
+Judah was the fourth child born to Leah and Jacob (whose name was later changed to Israel).
+His name, whose name means "praise" in Hebrew (Genesis 29:35), is first person that can be considered a true Jew.

 It should be noted that although Abraham was a Hebrew (Genesis 14:13) and circumcised (Romans 4:9 - 12) he is not, from a strict Biblical standpoint, a Jew.
 Additionally, Abraham's eight sons (Ishmael, Isaac, etc.), and his grandsons Jacob and Esau, are not Jews.

 Judah, the first Jew, is a descendent of Abraham and Sarah through Isaac (Abraham's first and only son through Sarah).
 God considered Isaac the firstborn as far as receiving the birthright blessings (Genesis 17:19, 21:12, 25:5).
 Isaac's sons were Esau and Jacob (Genesis 25:24 - 28).
 Jacob (Israel) produced thirteen children, twelve of which were males.
 These sons became the twelve tribes of Israel, only one of which was (initially) considered to produce a Jew.

 The designation of who was considered a Jew changed after the death of King Solomon.
 After his demise, the Kingdom of Israel split into two major pieces.
 The first, and biggest, piece was the northern kingdom of Israel with its capital at Samaria.
 It was composed of ten Israelite tribes.
 The second piece, the Kingdom of Judah, which continued to be ruled by Solomon's descendants, had its capital at Jerusalem.
 It ruled over the remaining tribes.